Reporting

 A side-by-side look at how replace, defer, and monitor paths change projected consequence and planning posture.

-Good reporting works because each audience can find its level.
+Good reporting works because each audience finds its level.

 Executives